aspose-pdf/Aspose.PDF-API-References-Tutorials/english/net/programming-with-forms/grouped-check-boxes/_index.md

 ---
-title: Grouped Check Boxes
+title: Grouped Check Boxes In PDF Document
-linktitle: Grouped Check Boxes
+linktitle: Grouped Check Boxes In PDF Document
 second_title: Aspose.PDF for .NET API Reference
-description: Easily create grouped checkboxes in your PDF documents with Aspose.PDF for .NET.
+description: Easily create grouped checkboxes in PDF document with Aspose.PDF for .NET.
 type: docs
 weight: 170
 url: /net/programming-with-forms/grouped-check-boxes/
 ---
 In this tutorial, we will show you how to create grouped checkboxes in a PDF document using Aspose.PDF for .NET.
 We will explain the C# source code step by step to guide you through this process.

 ## Step 1: Preparation